astechedu/WebDevOpsTutorial/sql.queries.md

 SQL ANY Examples:

-Example
+Example:

 	SELECT ProductName
 	FROM Products
 	WHERE ProductID = ANY
 	  (SELECT ProductID
 	  FROM OrderDetails
 	  WHERE Quantity = 10);

-  Example
+  Example:

 	SELECT ProductName
 	FROM Products
 	WHERE ProductID = ANY
 	  (SELECT ProductID
 	  FROM OrderDetails
 	  WHERE Quantity > 99);

- Example
+ Example:

 	SELECT ProductName
 	FROM Products
 	WHERE ProductID = ANY
 	  (SELECT ProductID
 	  FROM OrderDetails
 	  WHERE Quantity > 1000);

  SQL ALL Examples:

 The following SQL statement lists ALL the product names:

-Example
+Example:

 	SELECT ALL ProductName
 	FROM Products
 	WHERE TRUE;

 Example:

 	SELECT ProductName
 	FROM Products
 	WHERE ProductID = ALL
 	  (SELECT ProductID
 	  FROM OrderDetails
 	  WHERE Quantity = 10);

 SQL SELECT INTO Statement:

 	SELECT INTO Syntax:

 Copy all columns into a new table:

 	SELECT *
 	INTO newtable [IN externaldb]
 	FROM oldtable
 	WHERE condition;

 Copy only some columns into a new table:

 	SELECT column1, column2, column3, ...
 	INTO newtable [IN externaldb]
 	FROM oldtable
 	WHERE condition;

-SQL SELECT INTO Examples
+SQL SELECT INTO Examples:

 The following SQL statement creates a backup copy of Customers: